veatch/django-debug-toolbar/README.rst

 Currently, the following panels have been written and are working:

-- SQL queries including time to execute
+- Detailed SQL queries
 - Request timer
 - Common HTTP headers
 - Cache statistics
 - HTTP variables
 - Profile module
+- Logging message output

 If you have ideas for other panels please let us know.